Top 3 Challenges Faced by SMEs in 2022

-SME sector is growing rapidly and with this swift growth, we ought to address the challenges that are faced by the SMEs in India.
-A business needs everything from finance to manpower to administration and much more in order to start, survive and ultimately succeed in the market.
+The SME sector is growing rapidly and with this swift growth, we ought to address the challenges that are faced by the SMEs in India.
+A business needs everything from finance to manpower to administration and much more in order to start, survive, and ultimately succeed in the market.
 Some vital obstacles the business owners face are unavailability or shortage of finance, lack of skilled/talented manpower.
-There are a number of challenges faced by SMEs in India, but for now we would filter down to the top 3 and most important ones.
+There are a number of challenges faced by SMEs in India, but for now, we would filter down to the top 3 and most important ones.

 Coping with the technological advancements:

 It becomes difficult for us to manage inventory, staff, accounts, etc. all at once, and that is why humans came up with advanced software for managing business activities.
 Whether it is ERP or inventory or accounting software, all these are a boon to a business owner.
-Adapting or encouraging use of these systems can make a business run longer.
+Adapting or encouraging the use of these systems can make a business run longer.
 Businesses nowadays rely on such software or advanced AI-equipped machines and tools.
-However, it is a task for SMEs to get access to new technology due to lack of capital and awareness.
-As per a research, about 20% of prevailing SMEs operate from rural and backward areas, this justifies the point that why there is no awareness to technological advancements.
+However, it is a task for SMEs to get access to new technology due to a lack of capital and awareness.
+As per research, about 20% of prevailing SMEs operate from rural and backward areas, this justifies the point that why there is no awareness of technological advancements.
 You can opt for SME loans in India; many banks, financial institutions, NBFCs have come ahead to offer loans to SMEs.

 Depending too much on acquired clients:

 Acquiring some big clients should not just stunt your business growth.
-In India, businesses or their owners have a thought process that let the business run as it is post they acquire a handful of big clients.
+In India, businesses or their owners have a thought process that lets the business run as it is post they acquire a handful of big clients.
 This can limit your business & profit and the growth slows down and ultimately comes to a point where it stops.
-But this dependency can prove fatal if existing clients stop doing business with you for whatsoever reasons.
+But this dependency can prove fatal if existing clients stop doing business with you for whatsoever reason.
 In order to stop this from happening, try to market your products and business activities to more and more people.
 Spend a good budget on marketing and customer retention.
 Avail quick SME loans to do so as it has become easy to get loans for running your business.
-Get into print media, use social networks for promotions, and more such methods to add client to your existing clientele.
+Get into print media, use social networks for promotions, and more such methods to add clients to your existing clientele.

 Grow, but do not deteriorate quality: